 What is Jaywalking?

-Jaywalking refers to a pedestrian crossing a street between not permitted or in a non-designated area.
+Jaywalking refers to a pedestrian crossing a street in a non-designated pedestrian walkway.
 It is a citable violation of traffic laws for pedestrians.

 For a pedestrian, it is unlawful to cross the road in the space between two intersections.
 Instead, they should cross at the crosswalk or intersection that is nearest.
 Jaywalking is a dangerous practice that can lead to increased possibilities of pedestrian-vehicle collisions.

-Back then, in the 1920s, there was no need for street rules.
-However, once the use of vehicles rose, it became mandatory to create laws that protect both drivers and pedestrians.
+In the 1920s, there was no need for street rules, for example.
+However, once the use of vehicles increased, it became mandatory to create laws that protect both drivers and pedestrians.
 Jaywalking is now considered a misdemeanor and usually comes with a fine.

 What Happens If Your Car Hits a Pedestrian While Jaywalking?